 Your attorney will let you know when you will next have to appear in front of the court.
 This may be for an arraignment or you may be able to submit a written arraignment.

 The county attorney’s office will review the information provided to them by the police.
 They will determine what offenses to charge you with.
-You could be charged with a misdemeanor with a felony
+For instance, they could charge you with a misdemeanor.
+Alternatively, they could charge you with a felony.

 Your law firm will give you legal advice on the pros and cons of taking your case to trial.
 The decision of whether or not to go to trial is ultimately yours.